dexafree/MaterialList/README.md

     }
 });
 ```
-You will also be able to decide if a card should be dismissable or not, just by calling Card.setCanDismiss().
+You will also be able to decide if a card should be dismissible or not, just by calling Card.setCanDismiss().

 ## Extensibility
 MaterialList was created with extensibility in mind, so it makes things easy for you if you want to create your own Cards.